 Initially Blues & Rhythm was an A5 sized magazine, but by issue 19 we switched to A4 size.
 Blues & Rhythm publishes a 48 page magazine, ten times a year, using full colour.

-Besides our main editorial team (Tony Burke, Tony Watson, Byron Foulger, Phil Wight and Mike Stephenson) our regular writers, reviewers, researchers, correspondents, photographers and critics include Mary Katherine Aldin, Mike Atherton, Steve Armitage, Chris Bentley, Gary Blue, Scott M. Bock, John Broven, Norman Darwen, Bob Groom, Paul Harris, Dan Kochakian, Peter Lowry, Eric LeBlanc, paul Mooney, Opal Louis Nations, Seamus McGarvey, John Mitchell, Jim O’Neal, Victor Pearlin, Dave Penny, Steve Propes, Fred Rothwell, Howard Rye, Keith Schoffam Neil Slaven, Brian Smith, Chris Smith, Gary von Tersh, Ray Templeton and Billy Vera.
+Besides our main editorial team (Tony Burke, Tony Watson, Byron Foulger, Phil Wight and Mike Stephenson) our regular writers, reviewers, researchers, correspondents, photographers and critics include Mary Katherine Aldin, Mike Atherton, Steve Armitage, Chris Bentley, Gary Blue, Scott M. Bock, John Broven, Norman Darwen, Bob Groom, Paul Harris, Dan Kochakian, Peter Lowry, Paul Mooney, Opal Louis Nations, Seamus McGarvey, John Mitchell, Jim O’Neal, Victor Pearlin, Dave Penny, Steve Propes, Fred Rothwell, Mike Rowe, Howard Rye, Keith Schoffam, Neil Slaven, Brian Smith, Chris Smith, Gary von Tersh, Ray Templeton and Billy Vera.

 The magazine stays faithful to its original intent, of publishing research, articles, discographies, interviews and comment relating to blues, R&B, vocal groups, soul and gospel music in its many forms as well as supporting new blues talent, and covering other ‘roots’ music including Western Swing, bluegrass, hillbilly, rockabilly, vintage country music, Tex-Mex, ska and bluebeat.